-Information received since the Federal Open Market Committee met in June May indicates that the labor market has continued to strengthen and that economic activity has been rising at a strong solid rate.
+Information received since the Federal Open Market Committee met in August September indicates that the labor market has continued to strengthen, and that economic activity has been rising at a strong rate.
 Job gains have been strong, on average, in recent months, and the unemployment rate has stayed low declined.
-Recent data suggest that growth of hHousehold spending and has picked up, while business fixed investment has continued to grow have grown strongly.
-On a 12-month basis, both overall inflation and inflation for items other than food and energy have moved close to remain near 2 percent.
+Household spending has continued to grow strongly, while growth of and business fixed investment have grown strongly has moderated from its rapid pace earlier in the year.
+On a 12-month basis, both overall inflation and inflation for items other than food and energy remain near 2 percent.
 Indicators of longer-term inflation expectations are little changed, on balance.